2023 Most Popular Nursing Bachelor's Degree Schools in Kentucky

 On average, nursing graduates from Spalding take out $33,080 in student loans while working on their Bachelor's Degree.

-With a ranking of #9, Murray State University did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
-Located in the remote town of Murray, Murray State is a public college with a medium-sized student population.
+Murray State University ranked #9 on this year’s Most Popular Nursing Bachelor’s Degree Schools in Kentucky list.
+Located in the remote town of Murray, Murray State is a public school with a medium-sized student population.

 Women make up 92% of the nursing majors at the school.